Electric car charging cost

-Estimate the cost to charge an electric car from one battery percentage to another using your electricity price and charging loss assumption.
+Estimate the cost to charge an electric car in the UK from one battery percentage to another using battery size, your price per kWh and a charging loss allowance.

 Formula: cost = battery size x charge added x charging loss factor x electricity unit rate.